 It highlights that individuals from certain countries may need an international driver's license to legally drive in Thailand, even if they possess a valid driver's license from their home country.

-The article provides step-by-step instructions on how to obtain an international driver's license before arriving in Thailand and explains the application process, including the required documents and fees and also mentions that the application can be submitted online or in person at designated locations.
+The article provides step-by-step instructions on how to obtain an international driver's license before arriving in Thailand and explains the application process for several countries, including the required documents and fees and also mentions that the application can be submitted online or in person at designated locations.

-Furthermore, the page offers guidance on driving regulations and road conditions in Bangkok to prepare yourself for the local driving conditions.
+Additionally, the page offers guidance on driving regulations and road conditions in Bangkok to prepare yourself for the local driving conditions, as they are likely very different to your home country driving style.

 It highlights the importance of familiarizing oneself with Thai traffic laws and road signs to ensure a safe and trouble-free driving experience.